elvinado/Zotero-Sharing/Zotero Reference Management.md

 ![me](img/me.png)

-Presentation can be found at https://github.com/elvinado/Zotero-Sharing
+This presentation slides can be found at https://github.com/elvinado/Zotero-Sharing

 ---
 #### Today's Agenda